nils-hamel/eratosthene-suite/README.md

 and the following external dependencies provided as sub-modules :

-* liberatosthene 1.0
+* liberatosthene 1.0.1

-See the [usage page](USAGE.md) for more information about compilation on other plateforms.
 The code documentation is built using Doxygen.

 ## Compilation